-Sign Here Signature of Data ▶ or abandonment of secured property, cancellation of debt, contributions to an individual re interest and dividends, you are not required to sign the certification, but you must provide y 0 (// 0)//) , alled to report all interest and dividends on your tax return.
-For real estate transactions, item
+Sign Signature of Sign Here Signature of U.S. person ▶ Date▶ acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+See the instructions for Part II, later. acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments you have it alled to report all interest a id dividends on your tax return.
+For real estate transactions, item 2 does not apply.
+For mortgage interest paid,